CyberTKR/LikeFileNoobcoder/README.md

 ## Requirements

-- Java 8 or later if you are a user.
+- Python 8 or later if you are a user.
 - See [the developer guide](https://cyber-tkr.com) if you are building FreeBots.

 ## How to reach us — chat, questions and newsletters